 Yarisbeth comes to us from Artnet where she served as the Generalist of Human Resources for 6 years.
 She is a native New Yorker from Brooklyn and received her BM in Corporate Communications from Baruch College and her Certificate of Professional Human Resources from Pace University.
 She is a lover and admirer of visual arts.
 She works collaboratively with our team to develop and foster inclusive HR practices that support an environment where employees can thrive.

-Bringing two decades of experience as an arts educator to her role of Director of Education, Employment and Public Engagement, Anika develops Powerhouse Arts’ programming and innovative partnership, helping to facilitate arts learning experiences for diverse audiences.
+Bringing two decades of experience as an arts educator to her role of Co-Executive Director, Anika is passionate about the role of the arts in supporting healthy, vibrant communities.
 Before joining the team, Anika worked as the Director of the Art Center at 92Y and as the Director of In-School Programs for City Lore.
 She studied anthropology and visual arts at Brown, and received her Ed.M from Harvard.

 Dana Wood Zinsser